-wasn't your year to join the Rangers.
+If you did not pass, your Ranger Mentors will explain to you why they made the decision that this wasn't your year to join the Rangers.
+Remember that Ranger Mentors are instructed not to pass someone unless they are absolutely sure they're a good fit and are ready to Ranger immediately.
 Feel free to ask them questions about your experience.
 Think about what your Mentors cited as reasons for being bonked, and consider trying again next year.
 Finally, enjoy your time in Black Rock City!
 There are lots of ways to volunteer and participate, and we hope that going to a Ranger training and walking with a Ranger Mentor will add to those experiences.

-If you have not passed Mentoring twice in back-to-back years and have been advised to receive additional training or experience on playa before coming back to Mentor again, you must take a year off from Mentoring altogether before making another attempt.
+If you have not passed your Alpha shift twice in back-to-back years and have been advised to receive additional training or experience on playa before trying again, you must take a year off before re-applying to join the Rangers.
 Go enjoy being a Burner for a bit (it's fun out there!) or explore other volunteer opportunities.
-If, after taking a year off, you return and do not pass Alpha-Mentoring again, you will need to take yet another year off before making further attempts to join the Black Rock Rangers.
+If, after taking a year off, you return and do not pass Alpha shift again, you will need to take yet another year off before making further attempts to join the Black Rock Rangers.